niamster/gh-notifications-osx/README.md

 ![GH-API-token-in-the-Keychain](https://user-images.githubusercontent.com/211000/148858206-0b571be7-5665-4870-a8f6-26a2a371583a.png)

+Make sure that GitHub token has access to notifications.
+Depending on your organisation, you may also need to allow SSO for the token.

 On the badge click, the app opens your favourite browser to show pending notifications on [GitHub](https://github.com/notifications?query=reason%3Aparticipating+is%3Aunread).

 To enable macOS notifications you might need to explicitly enable them in system preferences, see [this](https://support.apple.com/en-us/HT204079):